-Get lots more information in this site’s Guide to Chard — With Tips on How to Buy, Prep, Cook, & Freeze.
+Get lots more information in this site’s Guide to Chard — With Tips on How to Buy, Prep, Cook, & Freeze and more chard recipes.

-The photo at top is one way to serve this — everything mixed together; and the photo below shows an alternate way to serve, with all the greens topping the polenta wedges.
+The photo at top is one way to serve this — everything mixed together; and the photo just above shows an alternate way to serve, with all the greens topping the polenta wedges.
 Either way, it will look and taste great!
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 Are you looking for more ways to use all kinds of leafy greens?
 Recipe is from Wild About Greens by Nava Atlas.